luigiselmi/pilot-sc4-fcd-producer/README.md

 ### Floating Car Data Producer
 In order to start a producer run the following command

-    $ java -jar target/pilot-sc4-fcd-producer-0.1-jar-with-dependencies.jar producer -path <path_to_the_gzipped_file> -topic <a kafka topic>
+    $ java -jar target/pilot-sc4-fcd-applications-0.1-jar-with-dependencies.jar producer -path <path_to_the_gzipped_file> -topic <a kafka topic>

-The job can also be started from the Flink JobManager, see the [Flink JobManager Quick Star Setup](https://ci.apache.org/projects/flink/flink-docs-release-1.0/quickstart/setup_quickstart.html) to learn how to do it.
+The job can also be started from the Flink JobManager, see the [Flink JobManager Quick Star Setup](https://ci.apache.org/projects/flink/flink-docs-release-1.2/quickstart/setup_quickstart.html#start-a-local-flink-cluster) to learn how to do it.
 Once Flink is started you can submit a job uploading the project jar file and setting the following parameters

-    Entry Class: eu.bde.pilot.sc4.fcd.Main
+    Entry Class: eu.bde.pilot.sc4.fcd.FlinkFcdProducer
-    Program Arguments: producer --path <path_to_the_gzipped_file> --topic <a kafka topic>
+    Program Arguments: --path <path_to_the_gzipped_file> --topic <a kafka topic>

 ### Floating Car Data Consumer
 In order to start a consumer run the following command

-    $ java -jar target/pilot-sc4-fcd-producer-0.1-jar-with-dependencies.jar consumer -topic <a kafka topic> -window <seconds>
+    $ java -jar target/pilot-sc4-fcd-applications-0.1-jar-with-dependencies.jar consumer -topic <a kafka topic> -window <seconds>

-This job can also be started from the Flink JobManager.
-You can submit a job uploading the same project jar file and setting the following parameters
+This job can also be started from the Flink JobManager using the same jar file (you don't have to upload it again) and setting the following parameters

-    Entry Class: eu.bde.pilot.sc4.fcd.Main
+    Entry Class: eu.bde.pilot.sc4.fcd.FlinkFcdConsumer
-    Program Arguments: consumer --topic <a kafka topic> --window <seconds>
+    Program Arguments: --topic <a kafka topic> --window <seconds>

 ### Floating Car Data Map-Match
 In order to start the map-match run the following command

-    $ java -jar target/pilot-sc4-fcd-producer-0.1-jar-with-dependencies.jar mapmatch -topic <a kafka topic> -window <seconds>
+    $ java -jar target/pilot-sc4-fcd-applications-0.1-jar-with-dependencies.jar mapmatch -topic <a kafka topic> -window <seconds>

-You can submit the MapMatch job to the Flink Job manager uploading the jar file and setting the following parameters
+You can submit the MapMatch job to the Flink Job manager setting the following parameters

-    Entry Class: eu.bde.pilot.sc4.fcd.Main
+    Entry Class: eu.bde.pilot.sc4.fcd.FlinkMapMatch
     Program Arguments: mapmatch --topic <a kafka topic> --window <seconds>

 ##Licence